-You must adhere to specific 1031 Exchange requirements in order to qualify for tax-deferred treatment under Section 1031 of the Internal Revenue Code and Section 1.1031 of the Department of the Treasury Regulations.
+You must adhere to specific 1031 Exchange requirements to qualify for tax-deferred treatment under Section 1031 of the Internal Revenue Code and Section 1.1031 of Treasury Regulations.

-Property Must Be Held For Investment
+Real Property Must Be Held For Investment

 Your relinquished properties and your replacement properties must satisfy the Qualified Use requirement.
 This means that your real property must be held for rental (income production), investment (capital appreciation), or be used in your trade or business to qualify for 1031 Exchange treatment.
 Properties that are not held for investment (e.g., you're holding them for sale or for personal use) will generally not qualify for 1031 Exchange treatment.